CalilDrissi/dev-reports/Notes - UI lecture.md

 graphic design of illustrations is important to my success.  human are very visual and they judge about they see.

 I must be profient with graphic design software and create great looking graphics.

+---
+in graphic design software, right now i need the basics.
+I need to get started.

+and I am not looking to earn money as an illustrator or a graphic designer, I just want to create some graphics when i need them for a project.

+---

+computer drawing - focus on the basics. use affinity designer understand how it works analyse it. then move to illustrator if you must.